(Photo from FindAGrave, Mt. Pleasant Cemetery)

 1843-1923

-Lived most of her life in Newark.
-Corresponding secretary for China for the WBM of the RCA.
+Mary lived most of her life in Newark.
+She was corresponding secretary for China for the WBM of the RCA.
 In 1893, she wrote 5-7 letters a day as they raised funds for a school building.
-Fifty Years in Foreign Fields calls her “for years the corresponding secretary of the Women’s Board for China and the unfailing friend to all its work from the beginning.
+Fifty Years in Foreign Fields calls her “for years the corresponding secretary of the Women’s Board for China and the unfailing friend to all its work from the beginning.”
+She was also a member of the Board of Managers for the Foster Home.

 Anna B. Duryee